MikesCodingCreations/pp5/README.md

 ## User Stories
 <details>
 <summary>User Stories</summary>

-- Customer Stories:
+**Customer Stories:**

--- Browse and Shop:
+- Browse and Shop:
---- As a customer, I want to view all products so I can choose what to buy.
+    - As a customer, I want to view all products so I can choose what to buy.
---- As a customer, I want to review each product individually, including descriptions, ratings, prices, and images, to make informed decisions.
+    - As a customer, I want to review each product individually, including descriptions, ratings, prices, and images, to make informed decisions.
---- As a customer, I want to sort products by price, rating, or category to find what I need quickly.
+    - As a customer, I want to sort products by price, rating, or category to find what I need quickly.
---- As a customer, I want to search for products by name or description to locate specific items.
+    - As a customer, I want to search for products by name or description to locate specific items.
---- As a customer, I want to select product size and quantity before purchasing to ensure I get the right amount.
+    - As a customer, I want to select product size and quantity before purchasing to ensure I get the right amount.

--- Shopping Cart and Checkout:
+- Shopping Cart and Checkout:
---- As a customer, I want to view my total product price within the basket to stay within my budget.
+    - As a customer, I want to view my total product price within the basket to stay within my budget.
---- As a customer, I want to review items I've added to the basket before making a purchase to understand what I'm buying and the total cost.
+    - As a customer, I want to review items I've added to the basket before making a purchase to understand what I'm buying and the total cost.
---- As a customer, I want to make changes to the quantity of products in my basket to finalise the order before checkout.
+    - As a customer, I want to make changes to the quantity of products in my basket to finalise the order before checkout.
---- As a customer, I want to enter my personal and bank details securely to complete the checkout process.
+    - As a customer, I want to enter my personal and bank details securely to complete the checkout process.
---- As a customer, I want to review the order I placed after checkout to ensure I've paid for the correct items.
+    - As a customer, I want to review the order I placed after checkout to ensure I've paid for the correct items.
---- As a customer, I want to receive an email confirmation with my order details, including purchased items and total payment, for future reference.
+    - As a customer, I want to receive an email confirmation with my order details, including purchased items and total payment, for future reference.

--- Account Management:
+- Account Management:
---- As a customer, I want to easily register for an account to save my details and reduce time on future purchases.
+    - As a customer, I want to easily register for an account to save my details and reduce time on future purchases.
---- As a customer, I want a personalised user profile where I can view my purchase history and securely store payment information.
+    - As a customer, I want a personalised user profile where I can view my purchase history and securely store payment information.
---- As a customer, I want to recover my password to regain access to my account.
+    - As a customer, I want to recover my password to regain access to my account.

--- Content Consumption:
+- Content Consumption:
---- As a customer, I want to access informative blog posts to learn valuable health and fitness tips.
+    - As a customer, I want to access informative blog posts to learn valuable health and fitness tips.
---- As a customer, I want to subscribe to the website's newsletter to stay updated on promotions and new products.
+    - As a customer, I want to subscribe to the website's newsletter to stay updated on promotions and new products.

-Site Owner Stories:
+**Site Owner Stories:**

--- Product Management:
+- Product Management:
---- As a site owner, I want to add new products to the website to keep the product catalog up-to-date.
+    - As a site owner, I want to add new products to the website to keep the product catalog up-to-date.
---- As a site owner, I want to edit existing products, including names, descriptions, prices, images, and categories, to maintain accurate information.
+    - As a site owner, I want to edit existing products, including names, descriptions, prices, images, and categories, to maintain accurate information.
---- As a site owner, I want to delete outdated products from the website to reduce clutter and showcase current offerings.
+    - As a site owner, I want to delete outdated products from the website to reduce clutter and showcase current offerings.

--- Content Management:
+- Content Management:
---- As a site owner, I want to manage blog content, including creating, editing, publishing, and deleting posts.
+    - As a site owner, I want to manage blog content, including creating, editing, publishing, and deleting posts.

--- Subscription Management:
+- Subscription Management:
---- As a site owner, I want access to a list of subscribed users from Mailchimp to manage newsletter subscriptions.
+    - As a site owner, I want access to a list of subscribed users from Mailchimp to manage newsletter subscriptions.

 </details>
 <hr>

 ## Scope
 - Building a Strong Foundation: Prioritising Features for Launch
-- - To make the most of our resources and development expertise, we're focusing on a Minimum Viable Product (MVP) that delivers the core functionalities users need most.
+    - To make the most of our resources and development expertise, we're focusing on a Minimum Viable Product (MVP) that delivers the core functionalities users need most.
 Here's what you can expect:

-<strong>- Powerful Product Catalog:</strong> Browse and search with ease!
-Our well-organised catalog lets you find the perfect supplements based on category, brand, or even your specific health goals.
+- <strong>Powerful Product Catalog:</strong> Browse and search with ease!
+Our wellrganised catalog lets you find the perfect supplements based on category, brand, or even your specific health goals.
-<strong>- </strong>Personalised Accounts:</strong> Take control of your fitness journey.
+- <strong>Personalised Accounts:</strong> Take control of your fitness journey.
 Create a user account to manage your profile, track past orders, and streamline future purchases.
-<strong>- Seamless Checkout:</strong> Shopping should be simple.
+- <strong>Seamless Checkout:</strong> Shopping should be simple.
 Add items to your cart and navigate a smooth, secure checkout process for a hassle-free buying experience.
-<strong>- Customer-Driven Decisions:</strong> Your voice matters!
+- <strong>Customer-Driven Decisions:</strong> Your voice matters!
 Share your experience by leaving product reviews and ratings.
 This valuable feedback helps build trust and guides other customers towards the best products for them.
-<strong>- Optimised for All Devices:</strong> Experience PureProteinPowders anywhere, anytime.
+- <strong>Optimised for All Devices:</strong> Experience PureProteinPowders anywhere, anytime.
 Our user-friendly and responsive design ensures a consistent and enjoyable experience on desktops, tablets, and mobile phones.

 ## Design Choices
 <details>